priyankaramw/CurrencyConverterSwiftUI/README.md

 •  But, change of 'target currency code' will reflect on its 'own amount'.
 (First amount remain intact).

 •  The 'Read more about [pair]' button redirects to respective google page for selected pair.
-(This is an additional work and not a requirement of the assignment).

-•  But, change of 'target currency code' will reflect on its 'own amount'.
-(First amount remain intact).

-•  'Read more about [pair]' button redirects to respective google page for selected pair.
-(This is an additional work and not a requirement of the assignment).
+(This provides real time conversion rate.)

 Currency Service: